-The headteacher will monitor this policy in line with established procedures for monitoring recruitment and selection, promotion, training, the management of capability, discipline, absence, grievances, and reasons for leaving our employment.
+The Executive Principal will monitor this policy in line with established procedures for monitoring recruitment and selection, promotion, training, the management of capability, discipline, absence, grievances, and reasons for leaving our employment.

-8 Complaints or concerns
+8 Complaints or Concerns

-Complaints from external job applicants under this policy should be sent to the chair of governors of the appointing Academy in the Trust, who will consider how to proceed under the Academy's Complaints Procedure.
+Complaints from external job applicants under this policy should be sent to the Chair of Governors, who will consider how to proceed under the school's Complaints Procedure.